-207 Difficult Verses for a Friday Death If Biblical writers wanted to express 24 hours, the night/day style was used. - Neither text (Mark 8:31 or Matthew 27:63 - "after three days") used the Matthew 12:40 style - "three days and three nights."
-If a day does not have to be a 12-hour period, the word "after" simply implies that after the third time period, Jesus would arise. - NOTE: Jesus did not have a watch, and the Jews and Romans did not think in precise terms as we do in modern times.
-208 Difficult Verses for a Friday Death Biblical writers expressed a 24-hour, with a night/day style. - These verses confirm what we are saying, as the text implies it would be on the third day and not "after" a third 24-hour period. - "And said, This fellow said, I am able to destroy the temple of God, and to build it in three days."
+If Biblical writers wanted to express 24 hours, the night/day style would have been used.

+- Neither text (Mark 8:31 or Matthew 27:63 - "after three days") used the Matthew 12:40 style - "three days and three nights."

+If a day does not have to be a 12-hour period, the word "after" simply implies that after the third time period, Jesus would arise.

+- NOTE: Jesus did not have a watch, and the Jews and Romans did not think in precise terms as we do in modern times.

+Biblical writers expressed a 24-hour, with a night/day style.

+These verses confirm what we are saying, as the text implies it would be on the third day and not "after" a third 24-hour period.

+- "And said, This fellow said, I am able to destroy the temple of God, and to build it in three days."
 (Matthew 26:61) - Matthew 27:40 "And saying, Thou that destroyest the temple, and buildest it in three days, save thyself..." - John 2:19 Jesus answered and said unto them, Destroy this temple, and in three days I will raise it up.

-As confirmed by unbelievers - - Mark 15:29 And they that passed by railed on him, wagging their heads, and saying, Ah, thou that destroyest the temple, and buildest it in three days, 209 Concluding Statements How do we answer the Matthew 12:40 verse by Jesus?
+As confirmed by unbelievers -

+- Mark 15:29 And they that passed by railed on him, wagging their heads, and saying, Ah, thou that destroyest the temple, and buildest it in three days,

+Concluding Statements

+How do we answer the Matthew 12:40 verse by Jesus?

 - "For as Jonas was three days and three nights in the whale's belly; so shall the Son of man be three days and three nights in the heart of the earth."
-(Matthew 12:40) Jesus used (for strong EMPHASIS purposes) the truth of His coming death and resurrection, as was the actual event that Jonah was literally in the belly of the whale for three days yet lived and was brought back.
-The Jewish leaders (Scribes) had asked for a sign (or miracle). - A miraculous miracle that can only be wrought by God Himself!
-We take the "three days and three nights" literally since we know a day can be shortened and still called a day.
-210 Timeline of the Final WEEK 211 Saturday after 6 PM, the 9th Day of Nisan Begins Arrived in Bethany - 9th Day of Nisan - John 12:1 "Then Jesus six days before the passover came to Bethany..." - John 12:2-6 - Martha served supper prepared with Lazarus at the table.
-The Passover Feast is on the 14th Day of Nisan - the year's first month. - Leviticus 23:5 In the fourteenth day of the first month at even is the LORD'S passover.
-212 Sunday, 9th of Nisan - Before 6 PM A great crowd grew in anticipation of seeing Jesus and Lazarus. - John 12:9-11 Much people of the Jews therefore knew that he was there: and they came not for Jesus' sake only, but that they might see Lazarus also, whom he had raised from the dead.
-(10) But the chief priests consulted that they might put Lazarus also to death; (11) Because that by reason of him many of the Jews went away, and believed on Jesus.
-213 Note: Our Different View Many Catholic scholars call Sunday "Palm Sunday" as they argue that Jesus' triumphant entry into Jerusalem was on that day. - That makes a nice connection, as Jesus also arose on Sunday, on the Feast of First Fruits.
-Why I disagree.

-1. Jesus' Triumphal entry could not have been on Saturday as that was the Sabbath day, and riding on a donkey was prohibited.
-2. Sunday had little Biblical connection at that time except for the Feast of First Fruits and Feast of Pentecost.
-3. On Sunday, the text implies that many Jews became "believers" and left Jerusalem as they "went away." - John 12:11 "Because that by reason of him many of the Jews went away, and believed on Jesus."
-214 Note: Our different view However, on the actual day that Jesus entered Jerusalem, our texts state that those same believers rejoiced over Him. - Matthew 21:9 And the multitudes that went before, and that followed, cried, saying, Hosanna to the Son of David: Blessed is he that cometh in the name of the Lord; Hosanna in the highest.
-The Bible timeline also fits, so we reject a "Palm" Sunday entry.
-215 Passion Week Monday before 6 PM, 10th Day of Nissan The Mount of Olives And Dominus Flevit Church - Jesus began the Passion Week, leaving Bethany and stopping at the Mount of Olives.
-He is on the back of a donkey-as He will present Himself to Israel as their Messiah (Dan.
-9:25; Zech.
-9:9, 16; Matt.
-21). - He began the ascent along the eastern road to the Mt. of Olives en route to Jerusalem. - Before he arrived at Bethpage, he sent two disciples to secure a colt/donkey.
-Jesus had walked 20 minutes from Bethany to Bethpage.

-- He rode the donkey into Jerusalem at Bethpage (House of Preseason Fig).
-216 An Illustration - Our Culture Before our second child, Rachel, was born, we discovered that the hospital had an "interesting" view of how they charged patients who came into their hospital. - If you arrived at the hospital at 11:55 PM, you were charged a full day (not a prorated portion). - This meant that from 11:55 PM to 11:59 and 59 sec.
-PM, you paid for one complete day. - At the stroke of midnight, 12:00 AM, a second day was fully charged to your account no matter when you left that day.
-217 An Illustration - Our Culture - Since we had no insurance and money was tight (when is it not), when Debra went into labor that evening, we actually sat in the car at the hospital for 10 minutes. - We finally went in; I made sure they noted our arrival was at 12:08 AM. - We had earlier discussed this actual scenario, and since she was in no danger, she felt it would be OK.
-218 Conservative Scholars who hold to a Friday death:
+(Matthew 12:40)

+Jesus used (for strong EMPHASIS purposes) the truth of His coming death and resurrection, as was the actual event that Jonah was literally in the belly of the whale and was brought back.

+The Jewish leaders (Scribes) had asked for a sign (or miracle).

+- A miraculous miracle that can only be wrought by God Himself!

+The "heart of the earth" speaks of the leaders in Jerusalem (Rome/High Priests) who will hold Jesus captive just like Jonah was captive in the whale's belly!

+Clarence Larkin October 28, 1850 - January 24, 1924

+A Friday Death is Confirmed by Many Evangelical Scholars

+Conservative Scholars who hold to a Friday death:

-Matthew Henry on Matthew 28:1 - He arose the third day after his death; that was the time which he had often prefixed, and he kept within it.
+Matthew Henry on Matthew 28:1

+- He arose the third day after his death; that was the time which he had often prefixed, and he kept within it.
 He was buried in the evening of the sixth day of the week, and arose in the morning of the first day of the following week, so that he lay in the grave about thirty-six or thirty-eight hours.

-219 Conservative Scholars who hold to a Friday death:
+Conservative Scholars who hold to a Friday death: